ShivanshGarg007/Follow_along_project/README.md

 ✅ Benefits
 - Tokens now persist in cookies for improved authentication.
 - Enables secure session handling without relying on localStorage.

 ---

+### Milestone 34: Validating JWT Token from Cookie 🔐

+✅ Extracting JWT from Cookie
+- Retrieved the JWT token from the browser’s cookie storage.
+- Sent the token to the backend with each request.

+✅ JWT Token Validation
+- Created a middleware in the backend to validate the incoming JWT token.
+- Used `verify()` method from `jsonwebtoken` to decode and verify token authenticity.

+✅ Route Protection
+- Applied the JWT validation middleware to secure routes.
+- Ensured only authenticated users can access protected pages.

+✅ Benefits
+- Enhances app security by verifying token on every request.
+- Prevents unauthorized access to sensitive routes and pages.

+---